13.2 – Why tests of assumption are important

 Questions

-Please read articles about statistical assumptions for common statistical tests:
+Please skim read articles about statistical assumptions for common statistical tests:

-From the article and your readings in Mike’s Biostatistics Book, answer the following questions
+From the articles and your readings in Mike’s Biostatistics Book, answer the following questions

 1. What are some consequences if a researcher fails to check statistical assumptions?